 Social distancing, stay-at-home orders, and limited gatherings affect face-to-face families’ and friends’ gatherings.

-Impacts of Living Conditions During the Pandemic on Children’s Development
+COVID-19 Living Conditions Impacts on Children’s Development

 The transformations of living environments lead to a change in family living conditions.